yirgazd21/test/README.md

 <h2 align="left">Hi 👋!
-My name is Yirgalem Zegeye and I'm a  fullstak Developer, from Ethiopia</h2>
+My name is Yirgalem Zegeye and i want to be fullstack developer from Ethiopia</h2>

 ###